Frequently Asked Questions About WICS Committees

 How big are committees?

-Internal Affairs, External Affairs and Community Outreach will each have around14-15 people.
+Internal Affairs, External Affairs and Community Outreach will each have around 14-15 people.
 Marketing will have around 7-8 people.
 We do not have a specific number of how many people will be accepted to each community.
 Don’t apply to a committee because it has more spots available!
 Just apply for the committee you like!
 Since we have preferences, if you have have a strong application/interview you will be able to join a committee outside of your first choice.

 Internal Affairs

-*Answered by Melissa Wong
+*Answered by Gaby Palar

 How much time do you spend for your committee?